AngelLagr/ML-Asteroid-Impact-Prediction/README.md

 # Asteroid Impact Prediction with Machine Learning

 ## Description
-This project leverages **machine learning** techniques to predict whether an asteroid is dangerous or not, based on its orbital parameters.
+This project leverages **machine learning** techniques to predict whether an asteroid is dangerous or not for Earth, based on its orbital parameters.

 The goal is to train a classifier to determine the **dangerousness** of asteroids using features such as **diameter, eccentricity, and orbit-related values**.

 The model is trained using a **Random Forest Classifier**, and the dataset is preprocessed with **SMOTE** (Synthetic Minority Over-sampling Technique) for balancing the classes and **RandomUnderSampler** for under-sampling.